db47h/ragel/README.md

 generates compilable Go code out of these templates.

-The ragel directives `%% write exec;` and `%% write init;` generate code that expects a few variables to be accessible in the Go scope where these directives appear.
+The ragel directives `%% write exec;` and `%% write init;` generate code that expects a few variables to be accessible in the program scope where these directives appear.
 As a result, and although the variables names can be customized (they could even be struct fields), the ragel state machine definition is tightly coupled with the Go code that drives it.
 In order to have a package that is go-gettable and updatable independently of users' own state machine definitions, I needed to find a way to minimize the amount of Go code present in a state machine definition file.

 Since there is no way around some copy-paste, I came up with the [`ragel.Interface`][Interface] interface and a [canonical implementation][Interface] that must be placed in